hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 ### Changing file format from SAM to BAM

 While the SAM alignment file from Bowtie2 is human readable, we need a BAM alignment file for downstream analysis.
-A BAM file is a binary equavalent version of SAM file, in other words, the same file in a compressed format.
+A BAM file is a binary equivalent version of SAM file, in other words, the same file in a compressed format.
 Therefore, BAM file is not human readable, and it is much smaller in size.
 BAM file is the typical format used in bioinformatics tools.
 We will use [Samtools](http://samtools.github.io) to convert the file format from SAM to BAM.
 Samtools is a program taht consists of many utilities for working with the Sequence Alignment/Map (SAM) format.
-Here, we will use the `samtools view` command to conver our SAM file into its binary compressed version (BAM) and save it to file.
+Here, we will use the `samtools view` command to convert our SAM file into its binary compressed version (BAM) and save it to file.

 > NOTE: Once we generate the BAM file, we don't need to retain the SAM file anymore - we can delete it to save space.